 Summary: VA loan limits are usually increased every year in response to an increase in home prices.
-But according to a new law, VA loan limits are a thing of the past for 2020.
+But according to a new law, VA loan limits are a thing of the past going forward.

 VA home loans are great mortgage programs for those who have served the country, as well as their families.
 They make homeownership more affordable and accessible, mainly because of their zero down payment options.
-But in 2020, the program is going to allow veterans to have even more flexibility.
+But now, the program is going to allow veterans to have even more flexibility.

-As of January 1, 2020, there will be no more VA loan limits placed on the size of a loan that a veteran can take out without a down payment.
+As of January 1, 2020, VA loan limits no longer apply.
+The size of a loan that a veteran can take out without a down payment no longer matters, with certain exceptions.
 This will allow veterans to purchase more expensive homes, which is very convenient for those who are looking to buy in higher-priced areas.

 Home prices in King County, Washington saw double-digit gains over the past few years, prompting federal officials to increase loan limits.
-But over the past 12 months, prices have dipped slightly.
-That said, home prices are not having as much of an effect on VA loan limits because these limits are eliminated for 2020.
+That said, home prices are not having as much of an effect on VA loan limits because these limits are eliminated0.

 Thanks to the passing of the Blue Water Navy Vietnam Veterans Act of 2019, which was passed in June 2019, veterans are not required to keep their loan amounts under a certain limit in order to take out a VA loan with no down payment.
 This means borrowers who want to use this program to buy a house in King County should have some options available, without venturing into “jumbo” mortgage territory.